UCLALibrary/research-tips/_tutorials/2017-11-28-integrating-citations.markdown

     - Scholarship as Conversation
 # UCLA Library Core Competencies
 core-competencies:
-    - Use information and data ethically.
+    - Use information and data ethically
 materialize: yes
 ---
 <p class="intro" font-size="1">Looking to vary the ways in which you cite your sources?
 Here are several ideas for integrating citations with sophistication and efficiency!</p>